leongjs98/portfolio_blog/content/posts/yt-dlp/index.md

-`yt-dlp --yes-playlist "LINK"` | Download a playlist of videos `yt-dlp --extract-audio "LINK"` | Download only the audio `yt-dlp --extract-audio --yes-playlist "LINK"` | Download a playlist of audios
+`yt-dlp --yes-playlist "LINK"` | Download a playlist of videos `yt-dlp --extract-audio "LINK"` | Download only the audio `yt-dlp --extract-audio --yes-playlist "LINK"` | Download a playlist of audios `yt-dlp --extract-audio --yes-playlist -o "%(playlist_index)s-%(title)s.%(ext)s" "LINK"` | Download a playlist of audios with filename in the pattern of "01-filename.mp3"

 ### Useful Options